czarv30/Go_simple_server/README.md

 - a different GET request where I could specify a couple of different parameters that will return to me just those rows that match
 I should be able to recreate the same table on my end because you will have a .sql file that can be used to recreate it.

+Other reqs
+- Don't throw away errors.
+- Define types to handle db data, and leverage the std library json parser for input/output.
+- Think about separating the SQL.
+- Submit updates via PRs.
+- Credentials CLI

+Testing:
-Testing: Once server is running, in terminal do "curl.exe http://localhost:8080/GetStudents" should print "hello."
+- Once server is running, in terminal do "curl.exe http://localhost:8080/GetStudents" should print "hello."